rustiiiiiii/TumorTrace_Infosys_Internship_Oct2024/Shravani/README.md

 ### LICENSE
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE([LICENSE]) file for details.